pwwang/immunopipe/docs/getting-started.md

 You can find the nessary files and source code of this tutorial in the [example repository](https://github.com/pwwang/immunopipe-example).

-In this tutorial we will show you how to run the immunopipe pipeline on a small dataset of 3 patients with paired tumor and normal samples.
-The dataset is part of the data used in the publications below:
+In this tutorial we will show you how to run the immunopipe pipeline on a small dataset of 6 patients from 3 groups: colitis (n=2), non-colitis(n=2) and control(n=2).
+The dataset is part of the data used in the publication below:

-- [Wu TD, Madireddi S, de Almeida PE, Banchereau R et al. Peripheral T cell expansion predicts tumour infiltration and clinical response.
-Nature 2020 Mar;579(7798):274-278.][1]
-- [Banta KL, Xu X, Chitre AS, Au-Yeung A et al. Mechanistic convergence of the TIGIT and PD-1 inhibitory pathways necessitates co-blockade to optimize anti-tumor CD8+ T cell responses.
-Immunity 2022 Mar 8;55(3):512-526.e9.][2]
+- [Luoma, Adrienne M., et al. "Molecular pathways of colon inflammation induced by cancer immunotherapy."
+Cell 182.3 (2020): 655-671.][1]

 We are using a small subset of the data to make the tutorial run faster.
-The full dataset can be downloaded from Gene Expression Omnibus (GEO) [GSE139555](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE139555).
+The full dataset can be downloaded from Gene Expression Omnibus (GEO) [GSE144469](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE144469).

 ## Download and prepare the data